What Kills Long-Distance Relationships: These 12 Things

 10. There’s no vision of a shared future

-One subtle yet potent threat to long-distance relationships is the absence of shared future planning.
-When the horizon appears uncertain, and partners neglect to envision a life together, the foundation of the relationship can crumble under the weight of ambiguity.
-The vitality of having a joint vision, common goals, and a roadmap for closing the distance cannot be overstated.
-Navigating the challenges of physical separation requires a shared commitment to a future where proximity is not just a fleeting possibility but a tangible reality.
+One subtle yet potent threat to long-distance relationships is the absence of a shared vision for the future.
+When the horizon appears uncertain, and partners neglect to envision a life together, the foundation of the relationship can crumble.
+You should have a joint vision, common goals, and a road map for closing the distance.
+Navigating the challenges of physical separation requires a shared commitment to the future.

 How to deal